Currently massage services are offered by Dr. Carrie Ebling,

 I was in a car accident in the last year and still have stiff muscles.
 Could massage help me?

 Most likely.
-Depending on the details of your accident and the care you have already received, you may still be eligible to receive treatment for the injuries related to the accident.
+Depending on the details of your accident and the care you have already received, you may still be eligible to receive treatment at no cost to you for the injuries related to the accident.
 Massage therapy is typically covered under the Personal Injury Protection benefits in the state of Oregon.
-We are happy to help you with the process if you have questions.
+We are happy to help you with the process if you have questions and we will perform all of the billing so you can relax and heal from your injuries.